 Set each object to null when it is no longer required.

-If a program is intended for continuous operation, examine all object usage carefully, following the guidance of ISO/IEC 24772-1, to show that memory is effectively reclaimed and reused.
+For programs intended for continuous operation, examine all object usage carefully, following the guidance of ISO/IEC 24772-1, to show that memory is effectively reclaimed and reused.

 Use context managers to explicitly release large memory buffers that are no longer needed.